BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 <p>
 Mrs. George handles that tension with great sophistication and nuance.
 In part, she handles it through Sam's bond with the Peregrine Falcon he tames, whom he names Frightful.
-There's an independent truth illuminated there, too: that non-human animals can often be better friends than can humans.
+There's an independent truth there: non-human animals can be better friends than can humans.
 </p>

 <p>